Rick and Nicky

 The primary and sustaining motive for global missions is a passion for God’s glory to be known and praised among the nations.

 God’s ultimate goal is that His name be known and praised among all the peoples on earth (Rom.
 1:5).
-God is being robbed of the glory that He alone deserves among the nations.
+God is being robbed of the glory that He alone deserves among the nations through false worship and religions.
 Jesus came in order that the “the Gentiles might glorify God for his mercy” (Rom.
-15:9), and Paul summarized his ministry as a “priestly duty” to offer the Gentiles as a praise to God (Rom.
+15:9) and Paul summarized his ministry as a “priestly duty” to offer the Gentiles as a praise to God (Rom.
 15:15-16).
 Jesus, the Lamb of God, is worthy to receive the reward of His suffering, a ransomed people for God from every tribe and language and people and nation (Rev. 5:9-10).

 Global Urgency